fsprojects/Paket/docs/content/index.md

 consider adding [samples][content] that can be turned into documentation.
 You might also want to read [library design notes][readme] to understand how it works.

+To get started messing with the code, just fork and clone locally then run the build scripts to retrieve dependencies.

 The library is available under MIT license, which allows modification and redistribution for both commercial and non-commercial purposes.
 For more information see the [License file][license] in the GitHub repository.